Archewell: Formation and trademarks

 On March 3, 2020, an International Class 35 trademark application for the name 'Archewell' was submitted for registration with the United States Patent and Trademark Office (USPTO) by Cobblestone Lane LLC, which is registered in Delaware but linked to the Beverly Hills offices of Richard Genow, a lawyer who has worked for Meghan for years.
 A second logo with "the letters AW on top of each other" was registered under a different Delaware firm, IPHW LLC.
-The description of services for Trademark Class 35 'Advertising and Business' is advertising, business management, business administration and office functions.
+The description of services for Trademark Class 35 is advertising, business management, organization and administration and office functions.
 The Duke and Duchess reportedly "filed paperwork to create 'their own charity and volunteering services, wide-ranging website, and sharing 'education and training materials' via films, podcasts and books' and requested to trademark a number of things including motion picture films and branded objects."

-On May 26, USPTO assigned an examiner to review the application, and an 'Irregularity notice' was reportedly sent "addressing a catalogue of errors, including the vague nature of the proposed charitable work, according to documents".
+On May 26, USPTO assigned an examiner to review the application, and an 'Irregularity notice' was reportedly sent addressing errors, including the vague nature of the proposed charitable work, according to documents.
 Such notice read: 'The wording "providing a website featuring content relating to philanthropy, monetary giving, volunteer and career opportunities" in International Class 35 is also indefinite and over broad, and must be clarified to specify the nature of the content provided.'
 The notice allowed until August for changes to be made.

 Archewell's website was "officially launched" in October 2020.
 Although it was reported in April 2020 that Archewell would focus on issues including "conservation, female empowerment, and gender equality", this had not been confirmed by the organization.
-At the end of December 2020, the website was updated to reflect the nature of their charitable and commercial endeavors.
+At the end of December 2020, the website was changed to reflect the nature of their charitable and commercial endeavors.